YiyuanZhao/YiyuanZhao.github.io.old/docs/project/dockerImageMlqmInstallInstruction.md

 docker run -itd -v mlqmVolume:/mlqmVolume --name mlqmContainer mlqm:latest docker exec -it mlqmContainer /bin/bash
 ```
-to start a container and complete the setup of MLQM.
+to start a container.
+Then the setup of MLQM is completed.

 ## Validate setup